simyoungjun/finedust_prediction/README.md

 ### **Key Results**

 #### 1. **Scatter and Hexbin Plots**
-These visualizations highlight the model's performance with metrics such as RMSE, MAE, and correlation values.
+Comparison of predicted vs. measured PM10 levels of Jung-gu.

 | Scatter Plot and Hexbin Plot (Model Predictions) |
 |--------------------------------------------------|
 | ![Scatter and Hexbin Plots](custom_training/result_fig/graph_pred.png)    |

 #### 2. **Time-Series Predictions**
-Comparison of predicted vs. actual PM10 levels across multiple districts.
+These visualizations highlight the model's performance with metrics such as RMSE, MAE, and correlation values.

 | Time-Series Predictions |
 |-------------------------|